epqm/epqm.github.io/_posts/2022-05-01-example-post-2.md

 ---
 title: "Example Post 2"
-excerpt: "This is the excerpt.
-It will appear on the home page."
+excerpt: "This post does not have any header image, so it displays the home page header image as a fallback."
 permalink: /post2/
 categories:
   - Post Formats